spatie/array-functions/README.md

 ## Usage

-The following functions are provided:
+The following functions are provided in the `Spatie`-namespace:

 ### array_rand_value